Madcap (comics): Fictional character biography

-Eight months after the events of Secret Wars, Madcap was revealed to have been psychologically damaged even further by his fusion with and separation from Deadpool.
-When Deadpool founded the Mercs for Money, Madcap infiltrated the team, feigning benevolence and incompetence.
-Madcap afterward began impersonating Deadpool, attacking the anti-hero's allies and using his powers to incite violence throughout New York City in Deadpool's name.
+Eight months after the events of Secret Wars, Madcap is revealed to have been psychologically damaged even further by his fusion with and separation from Deadpool.
+When Deadpool founds the Mercs for Money, Madcap infiltrates the team, feigning benevolence and incompetence.
+Madcap begins impersonating Deadpool, attacking his allies and using his powers to incite violence throughout New York City in Deadpool's name.
 Upon discovering that Madcap was responsible for the chaos, Deadpool lured him out by using his own daughter, Ellie, as bait, and confronted Madcap alongside Masacre, the Deadpool of Mexico.
-Madcap gained the upper hand in the brawl, which ended with him using Deadpool's Chitauri molecular disintegrator on himself.
-Afterward, Deadpool found himself haunted by hallucinations of Madcap.
+Madcap gains the upper hand in the brawl, which ends with him using Deadpool's molecular disintegrator on himself.

-Madcap resurfaces during Civil War II as a parasitic entity that is forcing his human host to act against Deadpool.
+Madcap resurfaces during Civil War II as a parasitic entity and forces his human host to act against Deadpool.
 After luring Deadpool to the Central Park Zoo, Madcap and his host infect him with a stolen virus that Deadpool begins unknowingly spreading across New York City.
 Deadpool acquires a cure to the virus and locates Madcap, whose host is revealed to be Bob, Agent of Hydra.
 When Deadpool infers that everything that Madcap remembers about his past is a lie, an enraged Madcap detaches from Bob to attack him, and proceeds to escape under the cover of an explosion while swearing further revenge on Deadpool.

 After Madcap nearly ruins his Valentine's Day, Deadpool ventures into space in search of a weapon that can permanently kill the villain, and while there he strikes a bargain with the Collector, who agrees to imprison Madcap in his museum.
 When Madcap seeks him out, Deadpool successfully ensnares "the indestructible clown" for the Collector.
 As Madcap is hauled away, Deadpool realizes that the victory is a hollow one after Madcap gloats that he no longer cares about ruining Deadpool's life, as Deadpool's recent dealings with Stryfe and Hydra have already accomplished that for him.

 During the "One World Under Doom" storyline, Madcap joins the Mad Thinker's incarnation of the Masters of Evil and assists them in invading the Impossible City.
 Captain America decapitates Madcap and uses his head's psychotic gaze to subdue Mister Hyde.
 After Mad Thinker is defeated by the Avengers, Madcap's body tries to drop the Ashen Combine's prison on Earth, only to be taken down by Captain America's shield.